Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

   <https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-a-default-secure-protocols-in>`_
   before updating the configuration.
 If you update the TLS configuration and your Windows clients does not support TLSv1.2 they won't able to connect anymore.
-  If you have the possibility you should enable the support of TLSv1.2 on your clients, else if that is not something possible in your infrstructure you should not update the TLS configuration.
+  If you have the possibility on your infrastructure you should enable the support of TLSv1.2 on your clients, else if that is not something possible you should not update the TLS configuration.

 Tuleap 9.16
 ===========